Why selling to CFOs requires a different playbook

 This guide covers what CFOs screen for when evaluating vendor purchases, how to build a business case they can validate, and how to navigate the buying committee to win approval.

-CFOs screen vendor purchases against four priorities.
+CFO vendor evaluations tend to cluster around four priorities.
 Your pitch needs to address all four, or it won't survive financial scrutiny.

 CFOs want to know: does this reduce costs, or does it add a new line item?
 The strongest pitches show how the solution eliminates existing spend.